 Denison Rehearsal Hall/Wade Rehearsal Hall/Denison Classroom

 The Wade Rehearsal Hall (WRH) and Denison Rehearsal Hall (DRH) interior doors will remain closed/locked when not being used by a CWRU music class or ensemble rehearsal.
 The Denison Classroom (DCR) will remain open at all times.
 WRH is only available to music majors unless a University-recognized student group has an affiliation with the Dept. of Music (music faculty advisor) and petitioned the department for permission.
 Rehearsal times are available for student groups (3 hours per week) and must be booked in advance with the music office.

 Music majors, particularly those in chamber groups/small studio groups, pianists and percussionists will be given priority when booking times to rehearse in WRH, DRH, DCR.
 The music office will assign building monitors to work during the Active Hours to open/lock rooms, check-in students, monitor the building (per the master schedule provided).
 Max rehearsal times permitted per student or group is 3 hours per week and rehearsals must end by 10:00PM.

 **All students must check-in with the building monitor upon arrival.**

-Note: These rehearsal rooms are busy spaces, often involving a significant amount of set-up prior to rehearsals.
-It is critical that all students ensure these spaces are clean and all equipment is returned to its proper location.
-If the use of these spaces by students results in an unreasonable inconvenience for academic classes/ensembles, access to these rooms will no longer be allowed.
-Please be respectful of these spaces.
+Rehearsal rooms are busy spaces, often involving a significant amount of set-up prior to rehearsals.
+It is critical that all parties ensure these spaces are clean and all equipment is returned to its proper location.
+If the use of these spaces results in an unreasonable inconvenience for academic classes and ensembles, access to these rooms will no longer be allowed.
+Please be respectful.

 Practice Rooms (Haydn Hall 2nd Floor and Denison Modules)